ALL CONTINUING VLS STUDENTS

 - Joint Degree students – The online registration process does not allow you to designate which courses you wish to share.
 Please send an email to email@example.com indicating which course(s) you would like to share.
 You may change the designation of "shared" courses until the last day of classes in each semester.
 If notice is received after this time, the grade will not be shared but the credits may.
 Please consult your degree audits on CampusWeb as you plan to meet your requirements for both programs.

 - Students who have not taken or passed all the required first-year courses should register for these courses at this time.
-As you cannot do this via CampusWeb, please contact the Registrar for assistance prior to your registration appointment time.
+Please contact the Registrar for assistance prior to your registration appointment time.

 - Bar Admission Requirements – In planning class selections, please be aware that some jurisdictions require specific courses and that some also limit the amount of field placement or clinical programs; e.g., New York.
 It is prudent for students to check the requirements/restrictions for jurisdictions prior to registration.